Document Type : Review Paper

 Abstract

 Rice is a valuable food commodity in the world, most of which is produced and consumed in Asian countries.
 It plays an important role in providing the required calories among other foods for Asian people.
 The price of this valuable grain has fluctuated greatly over the past years due to various environmental and human factors, limiting access for consumers, especially in poor countries.
-This article aims to examine the factors affecting the fluctuations of rice prices in the world in different periods, from 1970 to 2025, as well as the trend of fluctuating rice prices in the years when rice experienced the highest price in the world.
-The most important factors affecting rice prices can be classified into two categories: natural factors and human factors, and their impact on rice prices has been increasing.
-Since strategic rice reserves in the world are limited, fluctuations and increases in rice prices are important and should be given special attention.
-Since Iran is one of the world's rice importers, and the share of rice in global trade is limited and its price is increasing in addition to fluctuating, using analysis of rice prices in the world over the past 5 decades to plan to support domestic production of high-yielding varieties and increase rice production in Iran will be effective.
+This article aims to examine the factors affecting the fluctuations in rice prices in the world in different periods, from 1970 to 2025, as well as the trend of fluctuating rice prices in the years when rice experienced the highest price in the world.
+The research method is a review-analytical type.
+The results of the studies conducted show that the highest price trend in the years 2008, 2013, 2021, 2023, and 2024 is affected by two factors: natural and human factors, which have caused the price trend to increase in these years.
+Since strategic rice reserves in the world are limited, fluctuations and increases in rice prices are important and governments, rice research and study centers, and producers should pay special attention to it.

 Keywords